-[40] Figure 7a presents the resulting map of Moho topography and shows that the MCR is estimated to have a deep Moho (>47 km, peaking at ~50 km) in all three segments (Wisconsin/Minnesota, Iowa, Nebraska/Kansas), although crustal thickness in the northern MCR is not well determined because it is a gradient Moho.
+The map of estimated Moho topography (Fig. 7a) shows that the MCR has a deep Moho (>47 km, peaking at ~50 km) in all three segments (Wisconsin/Minnesota, Iowa, Nebraska/Kansas).
 The crust beneath the MCR is about 5 km thicker, on average, than crustal thickness averaged across the study region.
 For the northern MCR, the crustal thickening mostly occurs within the gravity anomaly and extends to the northeastern edge of the Craton Margin Domain.
 In the southern MCR, crustal thickening is not uniform along the rift but is most pronounced in the southern half of this segment.
-For the Nebraska/Kansas segment, thickened crust (>47 km) is also present, which is consistent with a previous reflection study for this area [Woelk and Hinze, 1991], although the northernmost part of this small region appears to have a gradient Moho.
-Analyzing older data, Moidaki et al. [2013] also measured crustal thickness using Ps information and inferred locally thick crust (~53 km thick) beneath a narrow section of the southern MCR near 41.5N, 94.5W, which is near the area with the thickest crust we find beneath the southern MCR (Figure 7a).
+For the Nebraska/Kansas segment, thickened crust (> 47 km) is also present, which is consistent with a previous reflection study for this area [Woelk and Hinze, 1991].